GANGJUBAI/ApproxMED/README.md

 ---- The Moving MNIST and Lena datasets are significant datasets for computer version from Kaggle public dataset.

----- The last three datasets are synthetic.
+---- The last three datasets are synthetic, they are treated as 1D dataset, the size can be selected randomly.

 ## Data generation
   1. Read Image/vedio